 5. REST AND RECOVERY

 Confession: this one is my weakest – I truly want/need to get better at this.
 I know that if I can do better here I will do better EVERYWHERE.
-Alas, 2017 is a brand new start.
+Alas, we are at the start of a brand new year.
 Onwards to success!

 Related Post: Rest and Recovery – The Keys To High Performance